sj19217/CS-Coursework/Interpreter/process.md

 * Moved definition of Environment to main.h to allow it to be visible in commands.c
 * Added CMP and JMP intructions
 * Started writing execute() and made get_operand_value()
+* Realised that the wall of if statements finding the data type is probably unnecessary.
+Commented it out/deprecated.